luna/luna-book/introduction.md

 Luna is an open source, [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data processing language.
 Its goal is to revolutionize the way people are able to gather, understand and manipulate data.

-Luna targets domains where data processing is the primary focus, including data science, machine learning, IOT, bioinformatics, computer graphics or architecture.
-Each domain requires a highly tailored data manipulation and visualization toolbox and Luna provides both a solid foundation for building such toolboxes as well as growing library of existing ones.
+Luna targets domains where data processing is the primary focus, including data science, machine learning, IoT, bioinformatics, computer graphics or architecture.
+Each domain requires a highly tailored data processing toolbox and Luna provides both an unified foundation for building such toolboxes as well as growing library of existing ones.
 At its core, Luna delivers a powerful data flow modeling environment and an extensive data visualization and manipulation framework.

 ![](/assets/screen1.png)